Why start a bakery?

 - Learn from your customers: catering to peoples’ needs is essential if you want to beat the competition.
 Keep a note of what you sell each week and ask people for their opinions.
 Develop new products based on what is successful.
 Constant innovation is important as you’ll need to keep people interested and – by extension – coming back to you

-You could, alternatively, look to set up a cafe which can be a profitable and rewarding business to run if you're a people person and enjoy the 'cafe culture' vibe.
-Find out how to set up a cafe business here, along with the associatied costs and benefits.
+Alternatively, you could look to set up a café rather than a bakery.
+This can be a profitable and rewarding business to run if you're a people person and enjoy the 'cafe culture' vibe.
+Find out how to set up a cafe business here, along with the associated costs and benefits.